ThreadK/ThreadK-Image-Segmentation/README.md

 Compilation Instructions:

 a.
 Navigate to the GraphSegmentation directory
 b.
-Create a new directo
+Create a new directory